 Learning about cross-cultural and cross-language differences with one group of people will also empower you with information and skills that will help you work in all other cross-cultural settings.

 You will become more culturally competent to work professionally with people of different cultural and language backgrounds.

 The main underlying purpose behind these courses is to teach good cultural competency and cross-cultural communication knowledge and skills.
 Therefore they are for everyone who wants to know how to work more effectively and efficiently with people from any other cultural group.
 This includes being able to relate and communicate better within their own prime cultural group, with different generational or interest groups.

 Our courses are also an opportunity for anybody who wants to study Aboriginal culture, especially for those interested in the Yolngu way of life.
 Those who do will gain new and exciting insights into the original Australian culture that you will not get anywhere else.

 Working with Yolngu people

 These courses are built from grassroots collaboration with Yolngu people over a duration of 40 years.
 As such, they are perfect for anyone working with Yolngu.
-You will learn, within minutes or hours, knowledge that might take you many years to discover yourself.
+You will learn, within minutes or hours, the knowledge that might take you many years to discover yourself.
 In turn, this fosters good working relationships and creates positive program outcomes.